tocology/hadoop_python/README.md

 > data/Marvel-Names.txt

 ### Run
-This lecture is how to make MapReduce(Mapper and Reducer) and implement real requirement like this project; Finding Movie Similarities, how much each movie has similarity with other movies.
+This lecture is dealing with how to make MapReduce(Mapper and Reducer) and implement real requirement like this project; Finding Movie Similarities, how much each movie has similarity with other movies.

 Before running these programs, it is recommended to test and look up some small programs described in Test section.

 * Finding Movie Similarities

-** Local **
+** On Local **

 ```console
 > python app/MovieSimilarities.py --items=data/ml-100k/u.item data/ml-100k/u.data > dist/moviesimilarities.txt